 The Original Meaning of 'Natural Born'

 Article II, Section 1 of the U.S. Constitution provides that no one but a “natural born Citizen” is eligible to be President of the United States.
 Modern conventional wisdom generally holds that the phrase “natural born Citizen” includes anyone made a U.S. citizen at birth by U.S. statutes or the Constitution.
-But that conventional wisdom is, on its face, under attack and open to doubt.
+But that conventional wisdom is under attack in academic commentary and open to doubt on textual grounds.
 If anyone born a U.S. citizen is eligible, the word “natural” in the eligibility clause is superfluous.
 Further, in general in eighteenth-century legal language, natural meant the opposite of “provided by statute” (hence “natural law” and “natural rights”).
 And plausible arguments can be made for a narrow meaning of “natural born” on the basis of either traditional English common law or eighteenth-century continental public law.
 To this point, modern scholarship has provided no comprehensive response to these objections.

 Keywords: natural born citizen, president, eligibility clause, elections, originalism